powellgenomicslab/ILD-BAL-scRNA-Manuscript-2025/README.md

 This repository contains the code and data used to generate the figures in the manuscript:

 > L.Y.
 Zhang\*, P.C.
-Allen\*, _et al._ Cellular Transcriptomics of Bronchoalveolar Fluid Reveals Insight into Mechanisms of Human Pulmonary Fibrosis. _Pending Review._
+Allen\*, _et al._ Transcriptomics of Alveolar Immune Cells Reveals Insight into Mechanisms of Human Pulmonary Fibrosis. _Pending Review._

 ---